SAP/fosstars-rating-core/docs/oss_security_rating.md

 Implementations for all the scores can be found in the [com.sap.sgs.phosphor.fosstars.model.score.oss](https://github.com/SAP/fosstars-rating-core/blob/master/src/main/java/com/sap/sgs/phosphor/fosstars/model/score/oss) package.

 1.  **Security testing score** based on the following sub-scores:
+    1. How a project uses static analysis for security testing.
+It's based on the following sub-scores:
         1. How a project addresses issues reported by LGTM.
 It's based on the following features:
             1. If a project uses LGTM.
             1. The worst LGTM grade of a project.
         1. How a project uses FindSecBugs.
 It's based on the following features:
             1. Programming languages that are used in a project.
             1. If an open-source project uses FindSecBugs.
     1. If a project uses nohttp tool.
 It's based on the following features:
         1. Package managers that are used in a project.
         1. If a project uses nohttp tool.